JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali

+'IN THE LAST YEAR ALONE WE HAVE BEEN HIT BY "DARKNESS" 365 TIMES' ... https://www.youtube.com/watch?v=NtfKU98WoN8 ...
+BUT THERE IS 1 GROUP WHO ARE NOT AFRAID ..!

+...
+"THE DARKNESS CHASERS" ... you know what I AM getting at, RIGHT ..?

 I GOT MY PERSONALLY SIGNED COPY BEFORE THEY SOLD OUT ..!
 DID YOU ..?

 https://shop.brucelee.com/product/XLAM1010/signed-copy-be-water-my-friend-the-teachings-of-bruce-lee-by-shannon-lee